arthtalati/arthtalati/README.md

 Learning NoSQL Databases and Computational Linguistics.

-:sunglasses: I’m looking for fall internships and full time roles starting from Fall 2020 as an Data Scientist or Data Engineer.
+:sunglasses: I’m looking for full time roles starting from Fall 2020 as an Data Scientist or Data Engineer.

 📫 How to reach me: atalati@seas.upenn.edu